-For the soup: Use Soup Noodles; they are special thin pasta made which can be added to a broth or soup.
+Use German Soup Noodles (Vermicelli).
+This is a special thin pasta that is cooked first in water and will be be added to a broth or soup.

 Old Fashioned Egg Noodles – Extra Thin, 340g – Helens

-– Wash the chicken meat; dry it with a paper towel
+– Wash the chicken, pat dry it with a paper towel.

-– Peel celery root, add celery leaves and 3 slices of celery root, bay leaves to the water.
+– Peel celery root, cut in cubes, cut stalk in 2-3 pieces, add with bay leaves to the water.

 – Cut carrots in half, peel onion, cut it in 2 pieces and stick the cloves into the onions, add it to the broth.

-– Boil it for about 1 hour on low heat, and keep it covered with a lid but not completely; you can also do a test: if the meat is done, the broth is done too.
+– Boil it for about 1 hour on low heat, keep covered with a lid but not completely.

-Using a whole chicken is extending the cooking time up to 2 hours.- When the chicken meat is done, filter the soup into another pot (use a strainer, sieve or linen.
+NOTE: Using a whole chicken is extending the cooking time up to 2 hours.

-- Cut carrots and celery root into small pieces and add them into the broth.
-In an extra pot bring water to a boil, add soup noodles (very thin noodles) and cook them until done, filter them and mix them into the broth.
+– In an extra pot bring water to a boil with some salt, add soup noodles (very thin noodles), cook them until done, drain noodles, add to the broth.

-– Add salt, pepper and some nutmeg and fresh or dried parsley.
+– Add salt, pepper and some nutmeg to taste.

-• Never use tap water, it might contain too much chlorine and other substances.
+– We recommend not to use tap water, it might contain too much chlorine.

-• Instead of noodles you can enjoy the broth with tortellini, or add more vegetable,you will have an excellent vegetable soup.
+– Instead of noodles you can enjoy the broth with tortellini, or add more vegetable which makes an excellent vegetable soup.

 – The broth should look clear and not milky.